arielweinberger/user-crud/README.md

 - **Password:** Password strength enforcement has not been implemented on purpose (time), although this can easily be done using regular expressions.

+  For encryption, I chose to use bcrypt.
+I like it because it's simple, and features unique salts per user which is a very strong defense compared to a single hash for all users.

 - **Logging:** The application features one log level.
 In a production-ready application I would include several levels of verbosity (environment-dependant) and possibly external logging services for alerts.

 - **Run mode:** The application runs in development mode.
 In a production-ready application I would set up configurations for different environments, and utilise environment variables.